 - Fjäderholmarna is only 25 minutes away from the city centre.
 Until about 1985, the islands were an inaccessible military zone.
 Today, tourism is flourishing here with restaurants, a café, fish smokehouses and craft stalls.
 And now Swedish whisky can be found here.
 Fjäderholmerna is part of Stockholm’s National City Park “Ekoparken”.

 - August Strindberg lived in Kymmendö and Dalarö.
 Here he wrote his novel “The people of Hemsö” (“Hemsö” is Kymmendö).
 Dalarö is connected to the mainland by a bridge and is known as the gateway to the southern archipelago.

 - In Vaxholm you can visit the fortress dating from the 16th century.
-There are also many magnificent old wooden villas.
-From hotels, B&Bs to holiday apartments, Vaxholm also offers a very wide range of accommodation.
+Moreover, there are many magnificent old wooden villas.
+Vaxholm also offers a wide range of accommodations, with hotels, B&Bs and holiday apartments.

 - In Utö there are many bathing places (even sandy beaches), hiking trails and cycle paths.
 Smoked fish and sandwiches can be found in a fish kiosk.
 Since Utö is one of the most popular tourist destinations in the Stockholm archipelago, there are cycle and kayak rentals here as well as accommodation facilities ( STF Hostel Utö and Gula Villan Utö) and a popular restaurant (Utö Värdshus).

 - Grinda is a nature reserve and a popular tourist area.